fin-cli/handbook/references/behat-steps/then-an-email-should-be-sent-not-be-sent.md

 ```
 Scenario: My example scenario
-  When I run `wp user reset-password 1`
+  When I run `fin user reset-password 1`
   Then an email should be sent
 ```

-*Behat steps documentation is generated from the WP-CLI codebase on every release.
+*Behat steps documentation is generated from the FIN-CLI codebase on every release.
 To suggest improvements, please submit a pull request.*

 ***